Natsuki Mizu: General information

-Starting her career in the Moon Troupe, she is one of a few current younger and non-Senka members (and also in the roster) that have participated in the performances with all 5 troupes (even it is just a special appearance for Star production of Rose of Versailles).
-She is one of several promising young stars that were promoted in 1999 (along with Sumire Haruno, the former top star for Flower Troupe and Hikaru Asami, the former top star for Snow Troupe).
-Before she was promoted to top star, she was considered as one of top-stars-in-waiting along with Kei Takashiro, the former top star for Cosmo Troupe, Kei Aran, the current top star for Star Troupe, Jun Sena, the current top star for Moon Troupe, and Yūga Yamato, the current top star of Cosmo Troupe.
+Starting her career in the Moon Troupe, she is one of a few non-Senka members that have participated in the performances with all 5 troupes.
+She is one of several stars that were promoted in 1999 (along with Sumire Haruno, top star for Flower Troupe and Hikaru Asami, top star for Snow Troupe).
+Before she was promoted to top star, she was considered as one of top-stars-in-waiting along with Kei Takashiro, top star for Cosmos Troupe, Kei Aran, top star for Star Troupe, Jun Sena, top star for Moon Troupe, and Yūga Yamato, top star of Cosmos Troupe.

-While she was in Moon Troupe, she had already caught the attention, took the title role of Me and My Girl of the first half of the New Actor Production in 1995.
+While she was in Moon Troupe, she took the title role of Me and My Girl of the first half of the New Actor Production in 1995.
 In 1996, she was in title role of CAN-CAN.
 Then she transferred to the Flower Troupe.

-Her time in the Flower Troupe is when she most notably developed her skills.
-Together with Sumire Haruno (class of 1991) and Jun Sena (class of 1992), they formed a tight trio among the younger performers in the Flower Troupe.
+Together with Sumire Haruno (class of 1991) and Jun Sena (class of 1992), they formed a trio among the younger performers in the Flower Troupe.
 During those years, she got praises for her performance on the leading role of Yoake no Jokyoku: her first leading role for New Actor production in Flower Troupe.
-Also she had her first leading show, Romeo and Juliet '99 at the Bow Hall (with Kanami Ayano, retired Top musumeyaku star) in 1999.
+Also she had her first leading show, Romeo and Juliet '99 at the Bow Hall (with Kanami Ayano, top musumeyaku) in 1999.

-After participating the oversea performance at Berlin, Germany in 2000, she was transferred to Cosmo Troupe.
-With the establishment of the New Senka (In June 2000, the directors of the company had made a radical change on the troupe structure by sending the second and third tier actresses of each troupe to the Senka, which served as the waiting list for top star of the troupes.), she became the second man for Yoka Wao from 2002 to 2005.
-In her Cosmo years, she had memorable performance as both Oscar and Andre in Rose of Versailles, Robert in Pierre the Mercenary and villainous Count Edmond de Lambrouse in Lightning in the Daytime.
+After participating the oversea performance at Berlin, Germany in 2000, she was transferred to Cosmos Troupe.
+With the establishment of the New Senka (in June 2000, the directors had made a change on the troupe structure by sending the second and third tier actresses of each troupe to the Senka, which served as the waiting list for top star of the troupes), she became the second man for Yoka Wao from 2002 to 2005.
+In her Cosmos years, she had memorable performance as both Oscar and Andre in Rose of Versailles, Robert in Pierre the Mercenary and villainous Count Edmond de Lambrouse in Lightning in the Daytime.